Sultans of shrink pack more chips into smart wearables

 But SiP is not the smallest solution.
 A costlier approach is System-on-Chip (SoC) in which a single chip performs multiple functions.
 Though the technologically more complex SoCs are capable of fewer functions, they could draw device makers away from SiPs if the cost of incorporating functions declines.

-Packagers may then lose out as the financial benefits of SoCs would go to SoC designers such as Qualcomm Inc and MediaTek Inc. For now, however, SiPs are cheaper and easier, analysts said.
+Packagers may then lose out as the financial benefits of SoCs would go to SoC designers such as Qualcomm Inc (QCOM.O) and MediaTek Inc (2454.TW).
+For now, however, SiPs are cheaper and easier, analysts said.

 "We're building a new business model" with SiP, said ASE Chief Financial Officer Joseph Tung.